Moomins on the Riviera: Plot

-At night, while the Moomin family and residents of Moominvalley enjoy a party around a bonfire atop a cliffside, a pirate ship mistaking the blaze for a lighthouse crash into rocks at sea, forcing the crew to abandon ship and their hostages, Mymble and Little My.
+At night, while the Moomin family and residents of Moominvalley enjoy a party around a bonfire atop a cliffside, a pirate ship mistaking the blaze for a lighthouse crashes into rocks at sea, forcing the crew to abandon ship and their hostages, Mymble and Little My.

-The next morning, Moomin is stuck between deciding to help Moominmamma with washing, going fishing with Snufkin and acting out a scene with Snorkmaiden, wishing he knew how to say no to others.
-While acting out the scene, Moomin spots Mymble struggling to swim ashore and dives into the ocean to save her from drowning.
+The next morning, Moomintroll is stuck between deciding to help Moominmamma with washing, going fishing with Snufkin and acting out a scene with Snorkmaiden, wishing he knew how to say no to others.
+While acting out the scene, Moomintroll spots Mymble struggling to swim ashore and dives into the ocean to save her from drowning.
 Spotting the shipwreck, the Moomins decide to go and salvage what they can, taking a mirror, books, a chest of tropical seeds and several crates of fireworks, but leaving the chest of gold.
-Little My (who stayed in the ship's crows nest) eventually follows the family home from the ship on the back of a shark.
-The pirates follow the family back to Moominhouse upon spotting them with their cargo, but leave after discovering their gold is still on the ship, which has begun to sink.
+Little My follows the family home from the ship on the back of a shark.
+The pirates follow the family back to Moominhouse, but leave after discovering their gold is still on the ship, which has begun to sink.

 At night, Snorkmaiden suggests going to the Riviera after reading a magazine with her idol, Audrey Glamour.
 The Moomins, Snorkmaiden and Little My set sail, but get lost in a storm and wind up on a deserted island.
 A box floats ashore containing thousands of bugs uttering insults and bad language, which the group gathers into a bag to take with them.
-At night, Snorkmaiden notices the lights of the Riviera not too far away from their location, and the family arrive on the shores the next morning.
+At night, Snorkmaiden notices the lights of the Riviera not too far away, and the family arrive the next morning.

 While exploring the town, the family arrive at The Grand, the Riviera's resort hotel.
 Moominpappa introduces the family as "DeMoomin of Moominvalley", and are offered the Royal Suite to stay in.
-The family struggles to fit in among the affluent residents, however Moominpappa soon becomes friends with Marquis Mongaga, an artist who admires his bohemian eccentricity, and Snorkmaiden begins to spend her time with Audrey Glamour, and playboy Clark Tresco, much to Moomin's displeasure.
-Moomin and Moominmamma, both feeling that they don't fit into the rich lifestyle, decide to go and live under their boat on the beach.
+The family struggles to fit in among the affluent residents, but Moominpappa soon becomes friends with Marquis Mongaga, an artist who admires his bohemian eccentricity, and Snorkmaiden begins to spend her time with Audrey Glamour and playboy Clark Tresco, much to Moomintroll's displeasure.
+Moomintroll and Moominmamma, both feeling that they don't fit into the rich lifestyle, decide to go and live under their boat on the beach.